ClickHouse/ClickHouse/docs/en/sql-reference/functions/time-series-functions.md

 ## seriesDecomposeSTL

-Decomposes a time series using STL [(Seasonal-Trend Decomposition Procedure Based on Loess)](https://www.wessa.net/download/stl.pdf) into a season, a trend and a residual component.
+Decomposes a series data using STL [(Seasonal-Trend Decomposition Procedure Based on Loess)](https://www.wessa.net/download/stl.pdf) into a season, a trend and a residual component.

 **Syntax**